We all now know the guidelines about washing our hands with soap and water more frequently during the Coronavirus pandemic we now find ourselves in.

 But what may not have been talked about in the Coronavirus Covid-19 information for the public is the crucial importance of cleaning your jewellery, particularly the rings on our fingers.

-After all, these come into contact with many surfaces throughout the day and could well be harbouring hidden bacteria and viruses
+After all, our rings come into contact with many surfaces throughout the day and could well be harbouring hidden bacteria and viruses.
+Cleaning our jewellery is therefore very important and should be part of any daily hygiene routine.

 Our Jewellery Could Be Harbouring Bacteria and Viruses